 Get Homeowner’s Insurance From a Top Provider — Free Quote Here >>

-Final Thoughts: Why ADUs Make So Much Sense
+Why Accessory Dwelling Units Make So Much Sense

 On a macro level, ADUs could be a big part of the solution to provide more affordable housing in an environmentally friendly way.
-Any real estate initiative, small or big, that can improve and strengthen communities should be encouraged and championed.
+Any real estate initiative, big or small, that can improve and strengthen communities should be encouraged and championed.
 But the whole idea behind ADUs seems more personal.

 Some folks build ADUs to tap into their inner entrepreneurial spirits by playing part-time landlord, whether they need the rental income or not.
 Above all, the real value of ADUs is that people build them out of necessity, not opportunity, to help family members troubleshoot the stress, anxiety, and restrictions of our expensive, money-mad society.